Zavitar97/DDoS/README.md

 ## Examples
 ``` $ ./ddos some.boring.long.domain.net 80 -t 70 --no-wait --http ```
   <br>
-  This will send packets  some.boring.long.domain.net:80 without waiting for response using http request syntax in 70 threads.<br>
+  This will send packets  some.boring.long.domain.net:80 without waiting for a response using http request syntax in 70 threads.<br>
 ``` $ ./ddos example.com 88 --no-check --no-wait -u ```
   <br>
-  With this options program will send  packets to example.com:88 without pre-start host check and without waiting for response.Program will use 5 threads.
-Program will use UDP protocol.<br>
+  With these options, the program will send  packets to example.com:88 without pre-start host check and without waiting for a response.
+The program will use 5 threads.
+The program will use UDP protocol.<br>

 ## Updating
 ``` $ ./build.sh update ```